100 Best Christmas TV Episodes of All Time

 It’s a simple setup, but it reaps dividends, as Veronica’s attempts to get to the bottom of the matter proves one of the series’ most satisfying subplots.
 Elsewhere, season one’s major arc sees a major development, as Veronica’s dad Keith investigates Aaron Echolls’ stalker – but doesn’t quite figure out what’s going on in time..

-43. THE JEFFERSONS – 984 W. 124th St., Apt 5C
+43. The Jeffersons – 984 W. 124th St., Apt 5C

-USA/Season 4/1977Aired on CBSdirected by Jack Shea, written by Roger Shulman and John Baskin
+directed by Jack Shea, written by Roger Shulman and John Baskin

 Louise Jefferson discovers that husband George has been making payments and sending Christmas gifts to an address in Harlem that she doesn’t recognise.
 When she calls him on it, he’s cagey; naturally she becomes concerned and suspicious that he may be masking an affair.
 Misunderstandings like this are a pretty standard sitcom setup, but this one seems like a particularly difficult situation to explain away: what possible reasoning could there be?
 It makes for a surprisingly compelling story, as viewers join in with Louise in her detective work, discerning what is actually going on.